ABOUT THE FILM

 SYNOPSIS

-Understanding the reason for his cultural disappearance is one of the early topics we address in the film.
-During his lifetime, for instance, Ahbez was known to have lived an austere existence, eschewing materialism and the rat race in favor of a life lived close to nature.
-He was a vegetarian and yoga practitioner in the 1940s, subsisting mainly on a diet of raw fruits, nuts, and vegetables.
-He camped out with his fellow nature boys in caves in Tahquitz Canyon near Palm Springs, and in various backyards of friends in Topanga Canyon, Sunland, and Los Angeles; and he also famously lived under the Hollywood Sign for a spell, making his ascent to the top of the Billboard and Cash Box charts in 1948 an unlikely feat.
+He was, in fact, a vegetarian and yoga practitioner during the 1940s, subsisting mainly on a diet of raw fruits, nuts, and vegetables.
+He also camped out with his fellow nature boys in caves in Tahquitz Canyon near Palm Springs; in various backyards of friends around the Greater Los Angeles area; and also famously under the Hollywood Sign for a spell.
+Such unusual lifestyle choices made his ascent to the top of the music charts in 1948 a most unlikely feat.

 Because he lived most of his life outdoors, and because his life story has been heretofore untold, this documentary also relies heavily on rare clips from early radio and television appearances by Ahbez; also news clippings, letters, photos, poetry readings, and unreleased music.
 In essence, his story is recounted through his own words, and through the memories of those who knew him best.